 Skip to content

-Technical manuals or instruction guides are documents which provide guidance to end-users on processes and how to perform various tasks.
-Usually, such documents are intended to inform users how a product or machinery works, what to expect, and how to use it.
+Technical documents are any manual or guide which provides guidance to end-users on installation, processes, and/or how to perform various tasks.
+Usually, such documents are intended to inform users how a product or machine works, what to expect, and how to use it.
 So, it is clearly important for organisations to have up-to-date, accurate manuals.
-Accuracy and clarity becomes even more crucial when offering a product in a new market, or language.
+Translate technical documents professionally to ensure accuracy and clarity.

-It is important to translate your technical documents when entering a new market, as user guides play an essential role in shaping user experience.
-Plus, an inaccurate technical manual could lead to the company being liable for damages if people experience problems caused by an inaccurate guide.
+It’s especially important to translate technical documents to a high standard when entering a new market — user guides play an essential role in shaping user experience and establishing your brand.
+Plus, an inaccurate technical manual could lead to your company being liable for damages if people experience problems caused by a mistranslation.

 In this article, we will be highlighting some of the best practices you should follow when translating a technical document:

-Copywriting: Always follow technical writing best practices, or use a professional paper writing service.
-For example, write short, concise, one-idea sentences.
-Try to avoid the use of idiomatic expressions, and making cultural references — as these can be open to misinterpretation.
+Always follow technical writing best practices.
+Write short, concise, one-idea sentences.
+Try to avoid the use of idiomatic expressions, and making cultural references, as these can be open to misinterpretation.

-Link your graphics: The best way to handle graphics and images in a technical document is to place them, inline, within the text.
+The best way to handle graphics and images is to place them inline, within the text.
 This way, they will move with the text (ie. up or down if the paragraph above is longer/shorter).
+Make sure captions are editable, ie. not within the image file.

 Find out more: Preparing Layouts for Translation (desktop publishing / DTP)